pmcgrath/PMCG.Messaging/src/Readme.txt

 		Nlog supports syslog ?

 	Publication
-		Lost messages due to being added to blocking quue but not already sent - process dies, messages lost ?
+		Lost messages due to being added to blocking queue but not already sent - process dies, messages lost ?
 			Does the publish need to be synchronous

 	Acknowledge threading edge cases